Installing PE

 puppet_enterprise::profile::console::classifier_prune_threshold

-- Integer representing the number of days to wait before pruning the size of
+An integer representing the number of days to wait before pruning the size of the classifier database.

 puppet_enterprise::profile::console::classifier_node_check_in_storage